MHKaungPyae/Testing/README.md

 ## Docs

 See `spec.md` for full API and flows.
+For a write-up on how Copilot was used on this project, read `reflection.md`.

 ## Notes